Taylor University: Statistics

 Taylor University Acceptance rate and admissions statistics

-Taylor University has an acceptance rate of 76% and is in the middle in terms of the difficulty of admission among universities in the United States.
+Taylor University has an acceptance rate of 74% and is among the top 38% of the most difficult universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women